 A great resource on efficient, correct body alignment and running is Chi Running.

-With three movement studios and 96 classes per week, Root offers so many ways to make fitness and movement a lifestyle.
+With two movement studios and over 60 classes per week, Root offers so many ways to make fitness and movement a lifestyle.
 Check out our dynamic schedule and as always - give us a call with any questions!